 Additionally, bias is found in reporting that favors or attacks a particular race, religion, gender, age, sexual orientation, or ethnic group.

 Agenda Setting Theory

 Gatekeeping describes the process by which stories are selected.
 Essentially, the person in charge (i.e. editor, producer, publisher, etc.) is supposed to select stories based on their newsworthiness.
-Which leads us to the concept of agenda setting theory — which is how the news media influences which topics are on the minds of people.
+This leads us to the concept of agenda-setting theory — which is how the news media influences which topics are on the minds of people.